ragereaver/FJP_super_language/README.md

 After installing IntelliJ and ANTLR you can import our project into IntelliJ.
 There is several test files in directory testFiles.
 To compile these test files to PL/0 you can run class runTests.java

+# Structure of project
+> .idea
+- settings for intelliJ environment
+> docs
+- documentation and other documents for project
+> java
+- source and output of project
+> tests
+- files which are used to testing our solution